tobiasdigital/blueprints-learn.en/help/blueprints/vertical-blueprints/healthcare-vertical.md

 * [Adobe Real-Time Customer Data Platform and Healthcare Shield](https://experienceleague.adobe.com/docs/customer-data-management-voices-events/events/governance/healthcare-shield.html?lang=en)

  Delivering on the experience promise, with access to less data.
-Whether you're an advertiser, publisher, or agency, this webinar will help unlock the
+In this video, learn more about Adobe Real-Time CDP and Healthcare Shield, an Adobe Experience Platform add-on to Adobe Experience Platform-based applications that is designed to make these applications HIPAA ready and to meet HIPAA requirements around the processing and usage of Protected Health Data (PHI).

 **Experience Platform**